-Cumin seeds are also known as jeera in hindi language. that’s how this famous rice dish gets its name as jeera rice.
-So jeera rice can also be called as cumin rice.
+Cumin seeds are also known as jeera in Hindi language. that’s how this famous rice dish gets its name as jeera rice.
+So this rice dish can also be called as cumin rice.
 Thus both jeera rice or cumin rice are one and the same.
-Jeera rice is an aromatic rice dish which is lightly spiced with whole garam masala and has the earthy flavors of cumin.
+It is an aromatic rice dish which is lightly spiced with whole garam masala and has the earthy flavors of cumin.

 Jeera rice is also one of the most popular Indian rice-based dish served in restaurants. many people prefer to have jeera rice instead of plain basmati rice to go along with dals or curry dishes.
 The tempering with cumin and fragrant whole spices takes the simple rice dish a level notch up.

 Making jeera rice using any of the two methods is easy and even bachelors can make it.
 You can make it for guests or special occasions or also for everyday food when you want to perk up your meals.
 As mentioned above, I have shared two recipes or methods of making jeera rice described below.